davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

     now roughly the same as m when not used together with < or >.

-M32Cconfig/m32c/m32c.c
+M32C-config/m32c/m32c.c

   RspRfbRsb
     $sp, $fb, $sb.

   Rcr
-    Any control register, when theyre 16 bits wide (nothing if control registers are 24 bits wide)
+    Any control register, when they're 16 bits wide (nothing if control registers are 24 bits wide)

   Rcl
-    Any control register, when theyre 24 bits wide.
+    Any control register, when they're 24 bits wide.

   R0wR1wR2wR3w
     $r0, $r1, $r2, $r3.